Behaviour Hub

 50 house points

-Browse strategies by the three behaviour rings, or launch the full knowledge base.
+Browse strategies by Proactively Prevent, Interrupt and Redirect, and Repair and Rebuild, or launch the full knowledge base.

 Proactively Prevent